HEALING ARTs

 About Healing Arts

 Responding to community needs, in 1990, ALH - in partnership with artist Patrick Palmer - established the Healing Arts program during the beginning of the AIDS crisis in Houston for adults living with HIV/AIDS.
 Five years later, ALH expanded the program to serve people with various chronic illnesses and disabilities.
-The program is provided to participants at no cost and is guided by teaching artists.
+The program is provided to participants at no cost and is guided by professional teaching artists.
 Its primary goal is to maintain a legacy as a creative, healing, accessible and inclusive space, fostering a sense of community among students.
 Participants engage in a variety of arts-based skills, including painting and ceramics, as well as lectures from Texas artists gaining insights into the life of a working artist.
 Notably, Healing Arts stands as one of the few programs of its kind for adults in Houston, distinct from hospital or clinical settings.

 Healing Arts has two dedicated teaching artists, Rebecca Bass, and Emily Sloan.
 Both are professional artists with strong ties to the Houston community.
 Sloan has taught the program for 10 years and Bass for 6 years.
 The program currently consists of four 2.5-hour classes, held in-person and virtually each Friday from September through May.
 Classes are limited to 10 participants to allow one-on-one instruction and facilitate a sense of community in each class.
-In response to the pandemic conditions, Healing Arts classes are offered in-person and virtually.

 join Healing Art